 Constitution Ave NW & 7th Street, Washington, DC 20408

-2020 UPDATE: Instead of the holiday decorations indoors, festive adornments, winterberries, lights, and greenery will be placed in the Terrace Gardens and Bartholdi Park from Nov.
+2021 UPDATE: Instead of the holiday decorations indoors, festive adornments, winterberries, lights, and greenery will be placed in the Terrace Gardens and Bartholdi Park from Nov.
 23, 2020, through Jan.
 10, 2021.
-There will not be a train display this year, and the Conservatory and gated outdoor gardens remain closed at this time due to the COVID-19 pandemic.
+They’ve also brought back the annual train display but have moved it outdoors!
+No tickets are required.

 Looking to escape the cold but still enjoy the holiday spirit?